prady8339/custord/README.md

 - **User-Friendly Interface:**
   Custord prioritizes a user-friendly interface for a smooth and efficient user experience.

-## Assignment Overview
+## Overview

-Custord originated as a Proof of Concept (POC) app designed for a Facebook Helpdesk.
+Custord originated as a Proof of Concept (POC) web app for a Facebook Helpdesk.
 The goal was to create a solution for businesses to connect their Facebook accounts, listen to messenger messages, and respond efficiently within the application.

 ## Technology Stack

+- **Frontend:**
+  Reactjs

-- **Full Stack Development:**
+- **Backend:**
-  Custord is developed by Full Stack Developers, showcasing proficiency in both front-end and back-end technologies.
+  Reactjs

 - **Database Management:**
-  The application utilizes a database to store user account information, conversations, and other relevant details.
+  MongoDB

 - **Facebook Integration:**
-  Custord seamlessly integrates with Facebook Messenger, following guidelines provided in Facebook's developer documentation.
+  Facebook Auth
+  Graph API